jackdeadman/sge-experiment-runner/README.md

 python run_experiment.py mse rse
 ```

 The resulting "sge" file will be displayed and you will be prompted to whether you want to submit this job.
-This will create the file and place it inside the `sge_scripts` directory and resulting log files from the job will be dumped to `log`
+This will create the file and place it inside the `sge_scripts` directory and resulting log files from the job will be dumped to `logs`

 Generated SGE file: